finos/common-domain-model/docs/get-involved.md

 Please click [here](maintainers.md#finos-cdm-project-maintainers) to view the CDM maintainers and their contact details.

-If you would like to get in touch with the CDM maintainer team, contact them through their mailing list at [https://lists.finos.org/g/cdm-maintainers](https://lists.finos.org/g/cdm-maintainers). **You can do so by first subscribing at [cdm-maintainers+subscribe@lists.finos.org](mailto:cdm-maintainers+subscribe@lists.finos.org) and posting at [cdm-maintainers@lists.finos.org](mailto:cdm-maintainers@lists.finos.org) .**
+If you would like to get in touch with the CDM maintainer team, contact them through their mailing list at [https://lists.finos.org/g/cdm-maintainers](https://lists.finos.org/g/cdm-maintainers).